Last Updated on by Karl

 There’s nothing worse than wanting to learn a new, practical skill… Only to then watch the instructor walk you through every single top-menu item, tooltip, or the history of the damn thing.
 Get to the point.

 Maybe I got lucky with my course choice.
-I can honestly say that I didn’t feel that a single minute of this course was wasted on unnecessary skills.
+I can honestly say that I didn’t feel that a single minute of this course was wasted on unnecessary job skills.
 And there wasn’t a single basic feature that I wish I knew more about once it was finished.
+I honestly felt like the skills covered by this course more than met my expectations.

-Questions are typically answered by the instructors themselves, but it’s not uncommon to get some very solid feedback from other learners who stumble onto your query.
+Questions are typically answered by the LinkedIn Learning instructors themselves, but it’s not uncommon to get some very solid feedback from other learners who stumble onto your query.

 As you can see from the example, the Q&A section even allows for nested replies, making this a genuinely helpful source of support.